ljr1981/manual_c_cpp/README.md

 Together—the three items above ought to provide you with enough information to successfully do your own hand-coded C API or DLL wrappers of equal simplicity or complexity.

 Note that the present code demonstrates very simplistic wrapping.
 More complex examples will come in time.
-If you have suggestions or other feedback on this or other matters, please feel free to offer them in the Eiffel Community at: https://groups.google.com/forum/#!forum/eiffel-users
+If you have suggestions or other feedback on this or other matters, please feel free to offer them in the Eiffel Community at: https://groups.google.com/forum/#!forum/eiffel-users (specifically here: https://groups.google.com/forum/#!topic/eiffel-users/Rm4qM7o2RU4)

 ## DLL Wrapping
 Apparently, there is more than one way to wrap a DLL (MS Windows).
 The hand-wrapped code uses one method.
 There are others.